OfficeDev/office-js-helpers/contributing.md

 ### Who approves pull requests?

-The owner of the sample repository approves pull requests.
+The owner of the library repository approves pull requests.

 ### How soon will I get a response about my change request?